 Sterling Jensen, Ph.D.
-ASSISTANT Professor
+Associate Professor

-Dr. Sterling Jensen is Assistant Professor of Security Studies at the National Defense College.
+Dr. Sterling Jensen is Associate Professor of Security Studies at the National Defense College.
 Dr. Jensen previously served at the U.S. National Defense University’s Near East South Asia (NESA) Center for Strategic Studies where he was Research Associate supporting the programs in the region.
 His doctoral dissertation, taken at King’s College London, was in Middle East and Mediterranean Studies.

 Dr. Jensen studied the Arabic language at the University of Damascus in Syria from 2003-2005; he received his M.A. degree in Strategic Studies with a specialization in Emerging Markets at the Johns Hopkins School of Advanced International Studies in Washington D.C.